 She has been an advocate for domestic violence and enjoys working with women, children, and couples.
 Lalani also is a wife and mother of 3 children.
 She enjoys spending time with her family who have been her greatest supporters.
 Lalani is hard-working, goal oriented and has a heart for people.
 She is purposed to share her life experiences and knowledge with others to position them for success.

-Katie Weldon is a Master’s level Clinical Mental Health Counseling intern beginning her Psy.D. in Clinical Psychology in the Fall of 2021.
-Originally from San Diego, CA, her clinical experience includes adolescents, active duty military individuals, military spouses and couples, LGBTQIA+, anxiety, and survivors of prior trauma.
-Her clinical interests include anxiety, childhood abuse survivors, trauma-informed therapy, emotionally-focused therapeutic interventions, existentialism, social justice and advocacy.
+Katie Weldon currently resides in San Diego, CA. Her clinical experience includes adolescents, active-duty military individuals, military spouses and couples, LGBTQIA+, anxiety, and survivors of prior trauma.
+Her clinical interests include anxiety, childhood abuse survivors, trauma-informed therapy, existentialism, Health at Every Size, and social justice.
+Her continued clinical training includes Gottman Therapy for Couples, Emotionally Focused Therapy, Acceptance and Commitment Therapy, and Dialectical Behavior Therapy.
 Katie takes a person-centered approach to therapy believing that the most important changes stem from healing relationships with her clients.
-Her achievements in the academic setting include Chi Sigma Iota and Omega Nu Lambda honor society memberships.
-Katie sees clients under the direct supervision of a doctoral level Licensed Clinical Social Worker and an LPC, Psy.D.
-Katie is a military spouse and a homeschooling mother of two children on the Autism Spectrum, bringing a unique perspective to the field and making her well-suited to major military hubs like Hawaii.
+Katie is a military spouse and a mother of two children on the Autism Spectrum, bringing a unique perspective to the field and making her well-suited to major military hubs like Hawai’i and Chicago.